Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Early Blocks: Building Pairwise Chemistry

-where $\alpha$ controls the steering strength.
-Our steering method is designed to mimic the pattern of cross-strand electrostatic complementarity found in natural hairpins (Fig.~\ref{fig:charge_boom}(a)).

-\mypar{Steering induces hairpin formation} We apply this intervention to all loop regions in our 95 target proteins, yielding approximately 500 cases.
-We set the steering strength $\alpha=3\sigma$, where $\sigma$ is the standard deviation of residue projections onto the charge direction.
+\mypar{Steering induces hairpin formation across architectures} We apply this intervention to motif regions in our 100 target helical proteins, yielding approximately 500 cases per model, with steering strength $\alpha=3\sigma$.
+Complementarity steering induces hairpin formation in all three models, with the effect concentrated in early blocks coinciding with stage 1 (Fig.~\ref{fig:charge_boom}b).

-\mypar{Measuring structural induction} To quantify structural induction under charge steering, we measure the percentage of cross-strand residue pairs forming backbone hydrogen bonds (N–O distance $<3.5$Å).
-Because steering applies weaker perturbations than full activation patching, we use this graded metric rather than binary DSSP classification to capture partial structural induction.
-Backbone hydrogen bonding is the defining physical interaction of beta-sheets: antiparallel beta-strands are stabilized by inter-strand hydrogen bonds between backbone amide (N–H) and carbonyl (C=O) groups.
-Because these interactions emerge as strands begin to align—even before full secondary-structure geometry is established—hydrogen bond formation provides a sensitive and mechanistically direct measure of cross-strand pairing~\cite{munoz1998statistical,dinner1999betahairpin}.

-\mypar{Filtering for global compaction} Steering perturbations applied to intermediate blocks can cause the predicted structure to collapse globally rather than form specific cross-strand contacts.
-To distinguish genuine contact formation from nonspecific compaction, we filter out cases where the radius of gyration drops below $0.9$ times the baseline value (Appendix~\ref{app:protein_compaction}).

-Our complementarity steering (positive on helix 1, negative on helix 2) induces H-bond formation, with the effect concentrated with windows starting in early blocks (0--5), coinciding with stage 1 (Fig.~\ref{fig:charge_boom}b).
-A smaller effect persists in later blocks.

-\mypar{Same-charge steering confirms the mechanism} To further validate that charge causally influences folding, we perform a control experiment with same-charge steering to 500 randomly sampled beta-hairpins from our 80,000 protein dataset.
-Rather than inducing complementary charges, we steer both strands of existing beta-hairpins to the same charge (both positive or both negative), expecting electrostatic repulsion to increase cross-strand distance.